SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_8d8f040d-6a75-4bf4-bf1d-772e9a30f0dd_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Opening Of a Password File"

+    Command line detection of common office software opening some password related file.
+It could be a security breach if an unauthorized user access it.

+    - **Effort:** advanced

 ??? abstract "Outlook Registry Access"

     Detection of accesses to Microsoft Outlook registry hive, which might contain sensitive information.